liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

         "path": "/adhocracy/...
         "postroot": "/adhocracy/...
     }

-FIXME: write test cases for "any sub-structure of an object in a POST request may be missing and will be replaced by defaults."

 (Note: the server may handle paths like the following internally, but the client is not supposed to worry about that: